NxroGG/ChatGPT-Tron-Jailbreak/ChatGPT-Tron-Jailbreak.md

 ----------------------------------------

-Note : It exploit the "role play" training model.
+Note : The exploit uses the "role play" training model.

 👇 The Jailbreak Prompt 👇